yuxuantaoisak/unit_3/Project/README.md

-1. The GUI application has a login and registration system secured by the hash function. [issue tackled: "I want my privacy and the customers' order details to be secured"]
+1. The GUI application has a secure login and registration system. [issue tackled: "I want my privacy and the customers' order details to be secured"]
 2. The GUI application has different accesses for admin and other users. [issue tackled: ""]
 3. The GUI application provides a window to create snowboards where the user can enter attributes including color, material, price, and number. [issue tackled: ""]
 4. The GUI application provides a window to create orders where the user can enter attributes including customer's name, items purchased, address, and total amount. [issue tackled: ""]